School Health and Nutrition

 Photo: Madagascar, Crystal Thompson, USAID

-For the health sector, schools represent a cost-effective platform for reaching school-aged children with the interventions they need to achieve their human capital potential.
-For the education sector, delivery of health services and health sector investments ensures that a child’s poor health is not a bottleneck to learning, growth, and cognitive formation.
+For the health sector, schools represent a cost-effective platform for reaching school-age children with the health and nutrition interventions they need to achieve their potential.
+For the education sector, delivery of health and nutrition services ensures that a child’s poor health is not a bottleneck to learning, growth, and cognitive formation.
 For these reasons, investments in school health and nutrition are synergistic and essential to other educational investments focusing on quality and access.
 Moreover, school health sets the stage for children to thrive and become transformative agents in their communities.

 Go to the toolkit